HowieDuhzit/CoolifyMCP/TOOLS_REFERENCE.md

-# Coolify MCP Server - Complete Tools Reference
+# CoolifyMCP - Complete Tools Reference

-This document provides a comprehensive reference for all 18 consolidated MCP tools available in the Coolify MCP Server.
+This document provides a comprehensive reference for all 18 consolidated MCP tools available in CoolifyMCP.

 ## 📊 Summary